ornithos/ornithos.github.io/about.md

 <!-- Clearly the appropriate use of data can be really powerful, and like any technology has tremendous power for good or ill. -->

 ### What is this?
-In this blog I'm intending to write mostly about machine learning (thanks to fast.ai for the blog setup and theme[^2]).
+In this blog[^fastaitemplate] I'm intending to write predominantly about machine learning.
 At present this will be a summary of some of my phd projects, and some things I've learned which did not make it into papers.
 Research probably bears some analogy to rejection sampling, especially where little theory is available for guidance (as in ML), and one learns as much through failures (perhaps more so) than successes.
 I'm especially interested in making some of my negative results available; while it is difficult to verify these, it may still  give a few pointers to those who set foot along the same paths.

 ### Contact